 When SSRC<2:0> = 000, the conversion trigger is under software control.
-Clearing the SAMP bit will cause the conversion trigger event after ~11 TAD.
+Clearing the SAMP bit will cause the conversion trigger.

 When SSRC<2:0> = 111 (Auto-Start mode), the conversion trigger is under ADC clock control.
 The SAMC bits select the number of ADC clocks between the start of acquisition and the start of conversion.
 This provides the fastest conversion rates on multiple channels.
 SAMC must always be at least 1 clock cycle.